MicrosoftDocs/architecture-center/docs/best-practices/identity.md

 *This article is maintained by Microsoft.
 It was originally written by the following contributors.*

-Principal authors:
+Principal author:

- * [John Downs](http://linkedin.com/in/john-downs) | Senior Customer Engineer, FastTrack for Azure
+ - [John Downs](http://linkedin.com/in/john-downs) | Senior Customer Engineer, FastTrack for Azure

 Other contributors:

+ - [Jelle Druyts](http://linkedin.com/in/jelle-druyts-0b76823) | Principal Customer Engineer, FastTrack for Azure
+ - [LaBrina Loving](http://linkedin.com/in/chixcancode) | Principal Customer Engineering Manager, FastTrack for Azure
- * [Arsen Vladimirskiy](http://linkedin.com/in/arsenv) | Principal Customer Engineer, FastTrack for Azure
+ - [Arsen Vladimirskiy](http://linkedin.com/in/arsenv) | Principal Customer Engineer, FastTrack for Azure

 ## Next steps